 3 What are the legal consequences of a divorce as regards:

 3.1 the personal relations between the spouses (e.g. the surname)

-- Each of the spouses is thereafter free to remarry.
+- Each spouse is thereafter free to remarry.

-- Following the divorce, each of the spouses forfeits the right to use the name of the other spouse.
-Nevertheless, one spouse may continue to use the other spouse’s name, either with the latter's agreement or with the judge’s authorisation, if they can can put forward reasons why this is particularly important for them or for the children.
+- Following the divorce, each spouse forfeits the right to use the surname of the other spouse.
+However, one spouse may continue to use the other spouse’s surname, either with the latter’s agreement or with the judge’s authorisation, if they can provide reasons why this is particularly important for them or for their children.

 3.2 the division of property of the spouses

 - Divorce leads to dissolution of the matrimonial property regime and, where appropriate, the division of assets.